Mark-Nettleship/UI_for_lessons/README.md

 ![A screenshot of the UI](UI_Screenshots/Slide4.PNG)

-The above image shows the output of the "note cleaner" button, so that the user can check that all unecessary spaces and text was removed.
+The above image shows the output of the "note cleaner" button, so that the user can check that all unnecessary spaces and text was removed.

 ![A screenshot of the UI](UI_Screenshots/Slide6.png)